Arquà Petrarca

-From October to April, in the presence of fog above 200 meters above sea level, when in the plain there are lower temperatures than in the sunny hills, real “rivers” of fog move, like soft whipped cream, towards the sea, giving life to a truly a wonderful natural phenomenon!
-If, on the other hand, you have chosen a beautiful sunny day for your visit, you will have to content yourself with going up to Mottolone to witness a simply breathtaking sunset where nature and the particular light of the Euganean Hills melt together into a scenario of poignant beauty.
+From October to April, in the presence of fog above 200 meters above sea level, when in the plain there are lower temperatures than in the sunny hills, real “rivers” of fog move, like soft whipped cream, towards the sea, giving life to a truly a wonderful natural phenomenon.
+If, on the other hand, you have chosen a beautiful sunny day for your visit, you can go up to Mottolone to witness a breathtaking sunset where nature and the particular light of the Euganean Hills melt together into a scenario of poignant beauty.

 The second reason to visit the Borgo is the house chosen by Francesco Petrarca, writer, poet, philologist, first humanist in history, in 1369 after a life as an ante litteram jet-setter among the most influential cities and courts in Europe, to retire in tranquility in his last years of life.
 A place that arouses a magnetic charm as soon as you cross the gate that leads to the magnificent garden.
 Still part of his original home are the decorations on the walls with frescoed bands with floral motifs on the ground floor, where the poet lived with the family, and on the first floor the Moorish bookcase and chair, on which according to history, in the night between 18 and 19 July 1374, the poet “reclined his head”.
 The admirable frescoes are from the 16th century, a work commissioned by the Paduan nobleman Pietro Paolo Valdezocco to pay homage to the poet’s most famous works, such as the poem Africa, from which the fascinating depictions of Cleopatra’s Room are taken.